HaseebMurtaza/Natours/README.md

 - A Landing page of Natours

-- Learned Advanced CSS and SCSS
+- Learning Advanced CSS and SCSS & Implementing in this project

-# Command to run this

-- npm run compile:sass